bugsbugsbux/notes-on-nix/notes-on-nix.md

     3 * 4 + 2       # 14
 (2+ 3)* 4           # 20

-# Operators for attribute sets:
+# Operators for attribute sets; see also: comparison operators
 s = {attr.path = 1;} # equivalent to: s={attr={path=1;};}
 # Indexing -> returns the (fallback) value or throws error
 s.attr.path         # 1